Not sure what type of career is best for you? You're not alone!

 What are my interests?
 Is my personality a good “fit” for a certain career?
 Career assessments are one tool that can help you answer these kinds of questions.
-Experienced career consultants will help you interpret your results.The Career Development Center offers the Meyers-Briggs Type Indicator (MBTI) and the Strong Interest Inventory; each assessment costs $14 to administer and can be charged to your student account.
+Experienced career consultants will help you interpret your results.The Career Development Center offers the Strong Interest Inventory; the assessment costs $14 to administer and can be charged to your student account.

 Note: you will need to set aside time for two career consultation appointments for a career assessment; one to go over the assessment and expectations, and the other to interpret your results.
 You can take your career assessment(s) between these two appointments through instructions provided at initial career consultation.
 Call our office to setup your appointment.

 Check out what you can expect during your career exploration process, along with timelines for the career development process.